What is the At-Risk Youth Volunteer Project in Belize project all about?

 - Working hours: Monday to Friday, 6 to 8 hours per day

 - Project availability: All year with one-month advance notice, please speak to a Kaya advisor

 What is included

-- Food: 3 meals per day; light breakfast, sandwiches for lunch and a cooked evening meal.
-Volunteers take it in turns once a week preparing something from their own country
+- Food: 2 per day; light breakfast, and a cooked evening meal.
+Volunteers take turns once a week preparing something from their own country.

-- Airport pickup and drop off at Belize City International Airport
+- Airport pickup: Airport pickup and drop off at Belize City International Airport

 - Training: Orientation and project induction provided

-- Excursion Planning: Staff can help to suggest weekend activities (activity price will be extra).
+- Excursion Planning: Staff can help to suggest weekend activities (extra fee may apply).
 Trips may include; canoeing through jungle, caves, tubing, visit Mayan ruins, hiking and horse riding

 What is not included

 - Police/Government Background Check; US and UK citizens will be processed through Kaya (admin fee applies) all other nationalities must provide local police check.